vudung45/FaceRec/README.md

 ## General Information:
-Project: Facial Recogition in Python
+Project: Facial Recogition

+This is a simple minified version of a bigger project I was working on this summer.

+### Info on the models I used:

 Recognition Model: Inception Resnet V1